 We create the future voices of the world.

-The new school building is being constructed by BAM Denmark in cooperation with Vilhelm Lauritzen Architects and Nord Architects Copenhagen, along with the consulting engineers EKJ.
+The new school building has been constructed by BAM Denmark in cooperation with Vilhelm Lauritzen Architects, Nord Architects and the consulting engineers EKJ.
 Interior design by JJW Architects.
 The project was financed by the City of Copenhagen, Realdania, Novo Nordisk Foundation, Nordea foundation and the Danish Industry Foundation.
-For more information, including images of the planned building, please click here.

 Copenhagen is a dynamic and growing city which needs to attract and retain a specialised international workforce.

 The City of Copenhagen established the European School Copenhagen in 2014 to provide more international school places in Copenhagen.
 It was furthermore established to give opportunities for a broader group of international employees and parents wanting to offer their children an international schooling without having to pay the relatively high cost of the existing international schools in the greater Copenhagen Area.

 The school’s Quality Report is completed in cooperation with, and for, the administration in the City of Copenhagen.